 Note that this verse is not telling us that we should use a rod to punish.
 Further, it is, indeed, true that a child will not die if guided by the rod, especially when used for discipline as intended: "...your rod and your staff, they comfort me."
 (Psalm 23:4 ESV)

 To the contrary, it gives us support in knowing that when we lead with the wisdom of the fruit of the Spirit, the Jesus' message in the Bible is about love and grace.
 We can pass the grace we've received from Christ along to our children.

 We won't withhold discipline from our children because we love them, and know that loving one another--after loving God--is the second greatest commandment.

 Effective discipline is discipline that parents can use to impart wisdom upon their children.
 To teach them.
 To guide them.
 To help them internalize the great responsibility of learning how their behavior affects others.

-Further, other books in the Old testament also promote gentleness, such as "...be peaceable and considerate, and always to be gentle toward everyone" (Titus 3:2); and "..strive for peace with everyone, and for the holiness without which no one will see the Lord" (Hebrews 12:14).
+Further, other books in the Old and New testaments also promote gentleness, such as "...be peaceable and considerate, and always to be gentle toward everyone" (Titus 3:2); and "..strive for peace with everyone, and for the holiness without which no one will see the Lord" (Hebrews 12:14).
 These verses also apply to how we treat children.
 Kids aren't exempt from being treated kindly.